In the past, we have shared the nutritional benefits to a baby of being breastfed.

 What the researchers had to say

-“Our study provides the first evidence that prolonged breastfeeding not only increases intelligence until at least the age of 30 years but also has an impact both at an individual and societal level by improving educational attainment and earning ability.” he said.
+“Our study provides the first evidence that prolonged breastfeeding not only increases intelligence until at least the age of 30 years but also has an impact both at an individual and societal level by improving educational attainment and earning ability.

 And of course such benefits would not cease at age 30